 20 Baseball Facts That Made History

-First Black Major League Player
+Jackie Robinson Was the First Black Major League Player

 In 2019, pitcher Edwin Jackson became the first player in history to play for 14 MLB teams, a feat accomplished within the first 17 years of his still-active career.
 The previous record was held by Octavio Dotel, also a pitcher.
 Dotel played for 13 teams during his 15-year MLB career.

-Most Time in the Minor Leagues
+John William Lindsey Spent the Most Time in the Minors

 John William Lindsey holds the record for spending the most time in the minor leagues before being called up to the majors.
 Lindsey played in the minor leagues for 16 years before being called up to play for the Los Angeles Dodgers in 2010.
-He made his MLB at the age of 33.
+He made his MLB debut at the age of 33.

-MLB Hall of Famer Yogi Berra holds the record for playing on the most world championship teams.
-He earned ten World Series rings, all of which he won as a player for the New York Yankees.
+MLB Hall of Famer Yogi Berra holds the record for the most World Series appearances, as well as the record for most World Series wins.
+He played in 14 World Series and earned ten World Series rings as a New York Yankee.
 He was proud to point out that he had a World Series ring for every one of his fingers, a feat that no other player has accomplished.

-First Female MLB Coach
+Alyssa Nakkan Was the First Female MLB Head Coach

-All-Time Home Run Record
+Barry Bonds Holds the Single-Season Home Run Record

-Barry Bonds also holds the record for the most home runs in a single season.
+Barry Bonds holds the record for the most home runs in a single season.
 The record stands at 73 home runs, which Bonds achieved in 2001.
-The previous record was 70 runs, which was set by Mark McGuire in 1998.
+The previous record was 70 home runs, which was set by Mark McGuire in 1998.

 Cal Ripken, Jr. holds MLB's record for the most consecutive games played.
 Ripken played MLB from 1982 through the 1998 season.
 During that time, he played in 2,632 consecutive games.
 The previous record of 2,130 had been set by Lou Gherig, who retired in 1939.
 Ripken surpassed Gherig's record in 1995 and went on to finish that season and play three more without missing a game.

 Nolan Ryan holds the record for the most career strikeouts in MLB history.
 He racked up 5,714 strikeouts during his professional baseball career.
-He became an MLB pitcher in 1966, when he was just 19 years old.
+He became an MLB pitcher in 1966 when he was just 19 years old.
 He retired in 1993 at the age of 46.

 Hank Aaron holds the record for the most runs batted in (RBI) in MLB history.
 He played for 21 seasons, spending 19 years with the Milwaukee/Atlanta Braves and two years with the Milwaukee Brewers.
 During his career, he batted in 2,297 runs.
 In 1957, his power hitting helped the Atlanta Braves win the World Series for the first time since 1914.
-At the time he retired, Aaron held the record for most home runs.

-Boston's Fenway Park, home of the Red Sox, is the smallest stadium currently being used by an MLB baseball team.
-It's also the oldest MLB stadium.
-Fenway opened in 1912; the stadium has undergone a few renovations since that time, including the addition of 4.000 seats in 2001.
-The historic stadium's current seating capacity is 37,731.
+Boston's Fenway Park, home of the Red Sox, has a seating capacity is 37,731, making it the smallest stadium currently being used by an MLB baseball team.
+It's also the oldest MLB stadium in the United States, having opened in 1912.
+The stadium has undergone a few renovations since its early days, including the addition of 4,000 seats in 2001.

-World's Oldest Baseball Stadium
+The World's Oldest Baseball Stadium Is Still in Use

-The oldest continually operating baseball stadium in the world is not a Major League stadium and it's not in the United States.
-Labatt Park in London, Ontario Canada has been in continual use as a baseball stadium since 1877.
+While Fenway Park is the oldest baseball stadium in the U.S., it's not the oldest continually operating baseball stadium in the world.
+Labatt Park in London, Ontario, Canada has been in continual use as a baseball stadium since 1877.
 It is the home field of the London Majors, an independent amateur minor league team that is part of Canada's Intercounty Baseball League.

 Coors Field in Denver, Colorado is considered to be the most hitter-friendly ballpark in baseball.
 This has more to do with the stadium's altitude rather than how it is constructed.
 This park sits at an altitude of nearly a mile above sea level.
 The 20th row of the park's bleachers is exactly a mile above sea level.
-The higher the altitude, the lower the air pressure, so the further baseballs go when they are hit.
+The higher the altitude, the lower the air pressure, so baseballs go farther when they are hit.